Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; User State is State of the Art.md

 author: Courtland Leer & Vince Trost
 description: Why modeling the complexity & plasticity of human identity is key to AI personalization, with a DSPy demo for learning user states with Honcho.
 ---
+> [!custom]  WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post explores early experiments modeling user state with DSPy & [Honcho](https://honcho.dev).
+The specific demo & technical approach described here have been superseded by Honcho's current architecture, which now uses a unified [[Beyond the User-Assistant Paradigm; Introducing Peers|"peer" paradigm]] & far more [[Memory as Reasoning|sophisticated reasoning]].
+>
+> But the philosophical positioning in this post more relevant than ever.
+Human identity is messy, plastic, & context-dependent.
+We still argue that AI systems should embrace this complexity rather than flatten it, continually learning evolving representations of personal identity.
+>
+> Enjoy.
 # TL;DR
 *LLM apps can embrace the complexity and plasticity of human identity to deliver unparalleled personalization.*